 Gathering local links can quickly strengthen your ranking for local SEO.
 They can be carried out by guest blogging for other local businesses, gaining media coverage, working sponsorships or partnerships, becoming involved in the community, and reaching out to your partners for a feature in their directory.
-Your website should, on some level, be a valuable source of information for people, so that they want to link to you.
+On some level, your website should be a valuable source of information for people so they want to link to you.

 It’s Worth It

 Many businesses don’t put a lot of energy into maintaining and improving their local SEO.
-But they are missing out on a huge, and relatively easy, opportunity to gain visibility on Google.
+But they are missing out on a huge and relatively easy opportunity to gain visibility on Google.
 Don’t be that business.
-Take this opportunity to get ahead of the game, and your boss will thank you for it.
+Take this opportunity to get ahead of the game, and your boss will thank you.

 I am a social media manager and content creator at New Dimension Marketing and Research.